 Shoulder Pain in New Melle, MO.
-If you live with shoulder pain, you know how hard it can be to manage.
-It can make any daily task from watering the flowers to diving for a softball painful and, for certain people, unfeasible.
+If you live with shoulder pain, you know how debilitating it can be.
+It makes everything from driving to making a breakaway layup frustrating and, for some of us, impossible.
 But you do not have to accept pain and limited shoulder movement.
-At Axes Physical Therapy in New Melle, MO, our experienced physical therapists create personalized treatment plans, backed by proven research, to get you back to striking out opponents, or just combing your hair pain-free.
-Let us help you safely and effectively treat your shoulder pain.
-Make an appointment online or find our location most convenient for you.
+At Axes PT in New Melle, MO, our professional physical therapists are experts at developing customized treatment modalities, backed by proven research, to get you back to optimal movement health.
+Let us help you turn your shoulder pain from a daily occurrence into a thing of the past.
+Request an appointment online or call the location nearest you.

 The Human Shoulder | Shoulder Pain in New Melle, MO

 The shoulder is among the largest and most complex joints we have.
 In reality, it is made up of four independent smaller joints:

 - The glenohumeral (GH) joint is a ball and socket joint where the humerus (upper arm bone) fits into a relatively small dish called the glenoid.
 Because the ball is 3-4 times larger than the socket, it is the most mobile joint in the body.